Trygvemb/Algorithms-Cloud-computing/CloudComputing.md

 ##### Subject Description

 Cloud Computing refers to the concept of delivering various services over the internet, which include data storage, servers, databases, networking, software, etc. I have chosen this subject because it is a core competency in modern software development and allows for working with scalable and flexible systems.
-Additionally, it is an area that is relevant to many job opportunities, particularly in relation to cloud platforms such as AWS.
+Additionally, it is an area that is relevant to many job opportunities, particularly in relation to cloud platforms such as AWS and Azure.

 ##### Formulation of Learning Objectives